Seeking a gift from the sea...

 Searching for gifts on the beach

-I love walking along the beach, looking for treasures.
-Polished stones and glass find their way into my home.
-I have started photographing various objects I find washed up on shore.
+Polished stones and glass, gifts from the sea, find their way into my home.
+I even photograph various objects I find washed up on shore.
 Shells fascinate me with their creamy pearlescent interiors and concentric whorls on the outside highlighting sometimes subtle, sometimes vivid colours.

 Even though I live nowhere near the sea, it's not surprising that shells have been part of my life.
 They have been the subject of my art and crafts time after time.

 I first painted a shell in 1987 when I used words to create art long before there was software that could make image poems in seconds.